cechandler/dissertation-paper/dissertation/source/01_introduction.md

 # Introduction

 Danish composer Hans Abrahamsen's *Wald* (2009) is a "series of variations" building on the opening of his earlier piece for woodwind quintet entitled *Walden* (1978).
-Separated by thirty years, the two works are representative of different periods of his creative output. *Walden* is situated in the middle of his first period, a time characterized by early associations with neo-classicism and later "New Simplicity" and polystylism. *Wald* is positioned well into his second period, which began at the turn of the century when he returned to composition after nearly a decade of silence between 1992 to 2000.
+Separated by thirty years, the two works are representative of Abrahamsen's two periods creative output. *Walden* is situated in the middle of his first period, a time characterized by associations with neo-classicism, "New Simplicity," and polystylism. *Wald* comes well into his second period, which began at the turn of the century when he returned to composition after nearly a decade of silence between 1992 to 2000.
+The same germinal idea opens both works: a repeating call and response phrase whose voices gradually go out of phase.
+Abrahamsen develops this idea in different directions with both works.
+The reuse, recasting, or otherwise referencing of earlier music (his own or others) is a characteristic common to both periods but which became more pronounced in the second period.

 The two works offer many insights into Abrahamsen's compositional development within these periods.

 Two common features between both creative periods are Abrahamsen's economy of materials and referential qualities.
 Abrahamsen is not a minimalist but the efficiency that he

-*Walden* and *Wald* share the same germinal opening idea: a repeating call and response phrase that gradually goes out of phase.

-Abrahamsen's reuse of material from a previous work is a characteristic common to both periods but which became more pronounced in the second period.
+Abrahamsen's reuse of material from a previous work
 <!-- a time characterized by the arrival at a personal and mature voice stemming from a  -->

 <!-- innovations in rhythm **something**, referential qualities, and renewed energy, -->